pingcap/tidb/docs/design/2022-03-16-functional-dependency.md

 Analysis:

-When building the FD through these logical operators, we are calling a function of ExtractFD recursively from the root node of the logical plan tree.
+When building the FD through these logical operators, we call `ExtractFD()` recursively from the root node of the logical plan tree.
 When the call down to the leaf node (actually source table for both join side), for the inner side, the FD from the datasource of base table of t2 are nil because they have no basic key constraint.
 While for outer side, since there is a filter on the datasource of base table t1, we got FD as {} -> {t1.c}.
 Because t1.c can only be constant 1 behind the filter.
 Up to next level, the join condition t1=t2 will build the equivalence for point-set of {t1.a, t2.a} == {t1.a, t2.a}.
 Finally, when arriving the root aggregate node, we will build strict FD from group-by point-set {t2.a} to select aggregate function {count(t2.b)} reasonably.
 Consequently, we get FD as {} -> {t1.c} & {t1.a, t2.a} == {t1.a, t2.a} & {t2.a} -> {count(t2.b)}.

 Application: